PaulFerrariLab/lab-website/index.md

 # Welcome!

 Our lab is housed in the Jack H. Miller Magnetoencephalography Center at Helen DeVos Children's Hospital in Grand Rapids, Michigan.
-Explore our website to learn more about our clinical and academic research, ongoing projects, and personnel.
+Explore to learn more about our clinical and academic research, ongoing projects, and personnel.
 Or, navigate to the MEG Center's [clinical website](https://corewellhealth.org/care-and-specialties/childrens/helen-devos-childrens-hospital/magnetoencephalography-center).

 We also host the monthly NAME colloquium at Corewell Health West; information regarding future meetings can be found [here](NAME).